trevorhauter/trevorhauter/README.md

 ### Howdy!

-I am Trevor Hauter, I work full time as a software engineer in climate tech and I am also focused on getting my bachelors in computer science.
+I am Trevor Hauter, I work full time as a software engineer in climate tech and I am also working on getting my bachelors degree in computer science.

 I am passionate about:

-- Environmentalism, and softwares role in creating a better tomorrow.
+- Environmentalism and the important role software plays in our future.
 - Machine learning - I plan to pursue a masters in ML after getting my bachelors.
 - Open source software, privacy, and security.
 - Neovim/Lua - Check out my plugin below!